 Imagine your very own, private flower garden with the most beautiful of your favorite flowers.
 See it in your head.
 Mine is full of sunflowers.
-If you don’t weed your garden regularly, crabgrass and all kinds of unwelcome visitors will sprout up.
+If you don’t weed your garden regularly, crabgrass and all kinds of unwelcome volunteer plants will sprout up.
 Without any maintenance, the weeds will eventually take over choking out the flowers.

 To gradually replace negative implicit memories with positive ones, just make the positive aspects prominent and relatively intense in the foreground of your awareness while simultaneously placing the negative material in the background.
 Imagine that the positive contents of your awareness are sinking down into old wounds, soothing chafed and bruised places like a warm golden salve, filling up hollows, slowly replacing negative feelings and beliefs with positive ones.

-For example, if not feeling good enough is one of your common themes, when this thought appears, recall a specific time when you were more than good enough.
+For example, if not feeling good enough is one of your common negative themes, when this thought shows up, consciously recall a specific time when you felt more than good enough.
 Really recall the feeling of it.
-Give it the power of language and verbalize it.
+Give the experience the power of language and verbalize it or journal about it.
 Make it into an affirmation.
-Do this a couple more times in the following hour.
-Scientific evidence shows that a negative memory is especially vulnerable to being changed after it is recalled.
+Do this a couple more times in the following hour and repeatedly when you find the “not good enough” feeling coming through.